DHSDevelopersClub/dhsdevelopersclub.github.io/README.md

 ### Step 13: Making More Changes

 If you've gotten this far, you've done most of the hard work already.
-Making more changes in the future requires just X steps.
+Making more changes in the future requires just 6 steps.

 1. [Sync your fork with the main repository.](#step-12-syncing-changes-back-to-your-fork)  This time, you don't need to add the remote; you just checkout dev, pull, then push.
 2. [Make a new branch.](#step-4-split-off-a-new-branch)  Name the branch something that makes sense (eg. if you plan to update the header of your site, call it `my-site-header` or something).
 Make sure you are on the dev branch before branching.
 If you just synced your fork with the main repository, you will probably be there already.